toralf/tinderbox/README.md

     mkdir ~/img{1,2} ~/logs ~/run ~/tb
 Copy *./data* and *./sdata* into *~/tb* and *./bin* into */opt/tb*.
-The user tinderbox must not be allowed to edit the scripts.
+The user tinderbox must not be allowed to edit the scripts in */opt/tb/bin*.
-The user must have write permissions for the data files.
+The user must have write permissions for the files in ~/tb/data*.
 Edit files in *~/sdata* and strip away the suffix *.sample*.
 Grant sudo rights:

     tinderbox ALL=(ALL) NOPASSWD: /opt/tb/bin/chr.sh,/opt/tb/bin/scw.sh,/opt/tb/bin/tbs.sh

-At a hardened Gentoo tweak *Grsecurity*:
+At a hardened Gentoo tweak *GRsecurity* if appropriate:

     sysctl -w kernel.grsecurity.chroot_deny_chmod=0
     sysctl -w kernel.grsecurity.chroot_caps=0